 “We’ve been able to prove time and time again that materials from trash can outperform the virgin materials our society has traditionally depended upon.”

+Once nicknamed ‘Garbage Island’, Taiwan now boasts one of the highest recycling rates in the world.
 So far, much of the work mined from the world’s waste done by Miniwiz has been in the manufacturing powerhouse that is Taiwan, but it wants to replicate similar recycling networks in China and the US.
 The final goal is to be able to substitute any virgin material.
 “We believe that everything can be made out of trash,” the company asserts.
-It’s only a matter of time before we’re all taking our holidays on planes made from rubbish.

 Arthur Huang and Jarvis Liu, Co-Founders, Miniwiz